Host a BAI: College

 Employment Structure

-Learn more about student eligibility for the Bloomberg College Arts Intern program.
+Learn more about student eligibility for the Bloomberg Arts Intern College program.

 Cultural worksites hire interns as temporary part-time employees who are paid on the same schedule as other employees.

-As internships progress, interns take on greater responsibility and agency, completing meaningful projects that the organization uses.
+As internships progress, interns take on greater responsibility and agency, completing meaningful projects that the organization uses

-Worksite Hosts That Made a Difference:
+Worksite Hosts*

-2024 Program Participants
+Summer 2025 Program Participants Included:

 I like to let students make mistakes and then provide feedback.
 I let them succeed by empowering them to make mistakes.
 They struggle, I provide feedback, and they learn from the experience.